kaffarell/signalr-scaleout-redis/README.md

 ```
 Then you can access `localhost:80/api` to test if your instances are up.
 The returned value is the ip address of the instance, thus you should get another ip address everytime you refresh the page.

+The haproxy status page is available at `localhost:8404`.

 To run the client, simply open the Client/ Project and execute:
 ```
 $ npm run build